 Step 1 is where you enable syncing on your PRIMARY device.
 This copies a new sync file to iCloud.

 Step 2 is where you enable syncing on your SECONDARY device.
 If it doesn’t give you the option of becoming SECONDARY, this is because the file in step 1 has not appeared on that device.
-It will do eventually, but you need to give it time (lets say 30 minutes max).
+It will do eventually, but you need to give it time (a few minutes).

 Once enabled on your SECONDARY, step 3 is simply the SECONDARY waiting for an initial sync from your PRIMARY.
 Make sure my app is running on your PRIMARY device, and eventually you should see the “found a new SECONDARY device” popup.
-Again this can take a while (lets say 30 minutes max).
+Again this can take a while (a few minutes).

 Step 4 is simply you initiating the initial sync from PRIMARY to SECONDARY.

 Finally step 5 is when the SECONDARY confirms the initial sync is complete.
-Again this can take a while (you guessed it, 30 minutes max).
+Again this can take a while (you guessed it, a few minutes).

 In total this setup process involves writing 3 files to iCloud, and all the delays in copying them to “the cloud” and on to all devices.
 As a reminder I have no control over how long this takes.
 Having said that, the 5 step process usually takes less than a minute in total.
 But I have seen big delays (11 minutes for the popup to appear in step 4 for instance).